 NLMFC discontinued its capital markets borrowing program in 2005-06, with any subsequent municipal requirements to be met through the annual budgetary process.
-Consequently, NLMFC is in the process of winding up its operations through the collection of its outstanding loans receivable and retirement of its remaining debenture debt as it matures.
-This activity was the focus of NLMFC's 2017-20 Activity Plan.
-As detailed below, NLMFC has met its collection and repayment priorities for 2019-20.
+Consequently, NLMFC is in the process of winding down its operations through the collection of its outstanding loans receivable.
+This activity was the focus of NLMFC's 2020-23 Activity Plan.
+As detailed below, NLMFC has addressed its collection and repayment priorities for 2022-23.

-Objective:
+Objective